vishvAsa/kalpAntaram/kANe/v1p1/33_the_purANas.md

 scholars aiming at the elucidation of the textual and other problems relating to the subject-matter embodied in the Purānas.

 The preparation of a subjectwise encyclopaedia of Purāṇic material, publication of popular expositions of Puranas in English or Hindi are among the lines of work that are includ ed among the objectives of the Purāna Prakāśana Samiti.
 The subject-concordance of six Puranas viz.
-Kūrma, Linga, Matsya, Mārkandeya, Visnu and Vümuna is also ready (at the end of 1964).
+Kūrma, Linga, Matsya, Mārkandeya, Visnu and Vūmuna is also ready (at the end of 1964).

 For the critical edition of the Matsyapurāna, Dr. Raghavan is relying on more than thirty mss., all printed edi tions and an old Tamil translation.
 Besides, as each indivi. dual Purāna is closely connected with many other Purānas and is almost all Purānas have numerous common topics, Dr. Raghavan is using the other Puranas for parallel portions contained in them.
 As Purānas have been quoted in numerous Dharmagāstra works, Dr. Raghavan has collected all quote tions from the Matsya-purāna in nibandha works on Dharmasastra.
 His plau of work on the Matsya has been set forth in his Presidential Address at the 21st session of the All India Oriental Conference held at Srinagar in 1961.